 Yes, they can.
 A company that establishes an account with a U.S. financial institution is generally required to provide information regarding its "beneficial owners" to such financial institutions, and to provide certain other information in accordance with U.S. AML laws.
-Additionally, in January 2021, Congress enacted the Corporate Transparency Act (the "CTA"), which will require certain U.S. companies and foreign companies registered to do business in the U.S. to provide information regarding their beneficial owners to the U.S. Financial Crimes Enforcement Network ("FinCEN").
-The CTA requires the U.S. Treasury Department to issue regulations implementing these reporting requirements by January 1, 2022.
+Additionally, in January 2021, Congress enacted the Corporate Transparency Act (the "CTA"), which requires certain U.S. companies and foreign companies registered to do business in the U.S. to provide information regarding their beneficial owners to the U.S. Financial Crimes Enforcement Network of the U.S. Department of the Treasury ("FinCEN").
+FinCEN regulations implementing these reporting requirements went into effect on January 1, 2024.
+Under these regulations, a reporting company that does not qualify for any of 23 defined exemptions must report certain information about its beneficial owners (i.e., any individuals with substantial control over or ownership or control of at least 25% of such entity, subject to certain exceptions) and, if such entity was created or registered on or after January 1, 2024, its company applicants (i.e., the individual filer of the entity's creation or registration document and, if any, the individual primarily directing or controlling such filing).
+Such reporting companies must file their reports through the FinCEN Beneficial Ownership Information E-Filing System.